The Home Run – Why Baseball Moves Us!

 -Inspired by the Championship World Baseball League Dominican Republic National Team

 The pitcher, a long gangly but strong man whose fingers engulf a base ball like a cobra swallowing a birds egg, leans back atop a carefully manicured elevated dirt mound.
-He guages his opponent, coils and with a whirl pivots forward on one foot and whips his arm forward as he lands on his leading foot.
-The ball is discharged from his purposeful grip toward the reciever at 95 mph.
-It becomes an optical white blur ensues as it races forward.
-The hitter, can only wait.
-He waits for the perfect moment to launch his wooden attack on the ball in flight.
-If he is to hit it, it will be mostly learned reflex, unleashed with expert timing coupled with his ability to percieve other clues to the physics: trajectory and movement of the ball as it approaches spinning and arching toward the catchers leather gloved embrace.
+He guages his opponent, coils and with a whirl pivots forward on his rear leg and in one motion reversing direction his coiled body whips his arm forward as he lands on his leading foot to release the ball forward.
+The ball is discharged from his purposeful grip toward the reciever at speed approaching 100 mph.
+It becomes white blur as it races forward.
+The hitter, at home plate, can only wait.
+He waits for the perfect moment to launch his wooden bat attack on the ball in its defiant flight as it seeks the catchers glove.
+If he is to hit it, it will be mostly learned reflex, executed with expert timing and coupled with his ability to correctly perceive the clues offered his senses and governed by the laws of earth-bound Newtonian physics.
+The trajectory, the spin, the sound doppler effected sound as the spinning ball approaches fighting thru the density of stadium air.
+The movement of the ball as it approaches spinning and arching toward the catchers leather gloved embrace gives off its momentary clues as to where it will be when it crosses home plate to the sharp eyed.

-Suddenly, with an equal measure of primal brutality and the deft swiftness of an expert batter, he swings his flame hardened and machine honed wooded bat meeting the ball before it can reach stillness in the hands of the receiver.
+Suddenly, with an equal measure of primal brutality and the elegant deft swiftness of martial artist, the batter swings.
+His flame hardened and machine honed hardwood bat meeting the ball before it can reach stillness in the hands of the catcher.
 The union of ball and bat emits a loud crack!
-Like the cracking of thunder in an electrical storm filled sky.
+Like the cracking of thunder in an electrical storm, it fills the surrounding sky.
+Vibrating the very air with its distinctly musical percussive note.
 The sound of an electrical discharge.
 Charged electrons seeking rest but finding only perpetual motion, collisions, and changes in energy state.
+Sound.
+Air pressure waves.
+Reverberations.
+All in an instant.
 The slap charges the crowd with its electric energy.
-The sound reverberates off the stadium walls.
+The sound echoes off the stadium walls and the very crowd of spectators.
 It’s the type of bullwhip like crack that makes your spine tingle and the hair on your neck stand at attention.
-The mind fights for an interpretation of what’s transpiring.
+The mind fights for an interpretation and appreciation of what’s transpiring.
 It seeks to distinguish the blurry white objects location and it’s potential threat to life and limb.
-Am I in danger from the now energized white sphere of a baseball deflected away from the hitter by his precise swing?
-The mind immediately becomes aware that a significant amount of kinetic energy has been released.
+Am I in danger from the now kinetically energized white sphere of a baseball?
+Leather, string, and cork, now deflected away from the hitter by his deliberate and rehearsed swing.
+The mind immediately becomes aware that a significant amount of mass x acceleration has just been directed into the baseball and this projectile has been set free in to the air.
 And its near enough to cause injury.
-Self preservation and increased alertness are automatically and involuntarily invoked by your autonomic nervous system instantly.
-The collective 38,000 plus persons inhales emitting an audible gasp as they spring to their feet and crane necks to follow the accelerating flight of the ball.
+Self preservation neurotransmitters are released in the brain and increased alertness follows automatically and involuntarily invoked by your autonomic nervous system.
+A collective 38,000 plus persons inhales emitting an audible gasp as they spring to their feet and crane necks to follow the accelerating flight of the ball speed off the bat.
 Thousands of minds burn watts of energy as they attempt to will the balls flight.
+Fans.
 They attempt to affect its direction.
-“Get outta here,” the home crowd prays to the forces of baseball.
-The ball rises then arcs downward with a fizzing sound.
-A lone outfielder gives mandatory but ultimately futile chase seeking to meet the ball at its landing point.
-Finally, the balls flight succumbs to the gravity all earthbound object must obey and descends to earth.
-But not before clearing the center field fence and overflying a frustrated leaping outfielder who crashes in to the outfield fence forcefully but with no chance in hell of interceding.
-As the ball completes its earthbound flight path clearing the stadium walls, pandemonium ensues.
-Stadium screens flash “HOME RUN!”
+“Get outta here!,” the home crowd hopes in their hearts to invoke the mythical forces of baseball.
+The ball rises then arcs downward with a whirling and fizzing sound.
+A lone outfielder gives mandatory chase.
+His pursuit, this time, will ultimately be a futile chase.
+He stretches legs and speeds under the flying balls path hoping to intercept the ball and meet it at its landing point.
+Finally, the balls flight succumbs to the gravity all earthbound object must obey and begins its downward descent back to earth.
+But not before clearing the center field fence and leaving behind a frustrated leaping outfielder who crashes in to the outfield fence forcefully but with no chance in hell of interceding its fall to baseball history.
+As the ball completes its earthbound flight path clearing the outfield wall, pandemonium ensues.
+The ballpark screens flash “HOME RUN!”
+“HOME RUN!”
+Over and over.

 Fireworks burst in air as a deafening cheer erupts from the crowd.
 It’s loud.
 It’s deafening.
 It’s equal in decibels to a jet engine.
 So loud that your own cheers are drowned out and become inaudible to your own self!